sjtrimble/angular/aio/content/getting-started/index.md

 Navigation is done through the `RouterLink` directive provided by the `Router` in a template, or imperatively using the `Router` service.
 Navigation is always done by string, or by array of URL paths, such as `['path', 'to', variable]` which results in a URL that looks like 'https://example.org/path/to/42'.

-*JAF: I don't understand what this is trying to say.*
+*JAF: Is all of this important and in context of what we need for *

 #### Retrieving route information